 The mean costs for heat recovery is higher than non-heat recovery systems.
 The statistical significance of these differences is examined later in this report with uncertainty analysis.
-Note there are no renewable fueled fuel cells that do not include heat recovery, so it is not possible to perform this analysis for fuel cells.
+Note there there was only one renewable fueled fuel cell that did not include heat recovery, so it is not possible to perform this analysis for fuel cells.